Classic Album Review – Judas Priest “Point of Entry” 1981

 Maybe folks Stateside would have warmed to the album more if they hadn’t tampered with the original Brit cover:

-This entry was posted on February 20, 2013 at 4:40 pm and is filed under Album Reviews, Sevens to Nines, Uncategorized with tags Hard Rock, Heavy Metal, Judas Priest, Metal.
+This entry was posted on February 20, 2013 at 4:40 pm and is filed under Album Reviews, Sevens to Nines, Uncategorized with tags Hard Rock, Heavy Metal, Judas Priest, Metal, Reviews.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.